 Rapt Studio had its practical reasons for these moveable elements, with the space able to change in size to meet the requirements, both in number of people and intimacy, that each workshop requires.
 However, these elements also give agency to the students that use the space, a sense of ownership of the environment that aides information retention.

 The central room has curtains, mechanically raised and lowered, which can be used to segment the space to create separate workspaces, while rotating shelving units can also change the layout of the space.
-The extra break-out rooms are also customisable – music, scent, light colour and temperature can all be set independently.
+The extra break-out rooms are also customisable – music, light colour, temperature and scent – the latter, driven by The Google School for Leaders with their thought partner and scent designer Mandy Aftel, who designed a scent station and the breakout room scent strategy – can all be set independently.